 After the departure of TotaPuri (Late 1865), Ramakrishna continued, straining all his strength, to strive for identity with the Absolute.

-In 1866, Ramakrishna was introduced to Islam by Govinda Roy, a Hindu guru who practiced Sufism.
+In 1866, Govinda Roy (a Hindu guru who practiced Sufism) introduced Sri Ramakrishna to Islam.
 Ramakrishna said that he reverently repeated the name of Allah, wore a scarf like the Arab Muslims, said their prayer five times a day, and was no longer able to see or pray to the images of the Hindu gods and goddesses.

 According to him, after only three days of practice, he had a vision of a radiant personality with a serious expression and a white beard similar to Prophet Muhammad and felt a merging with his body.

 Ramakrishna describes a vision in which the image of the Madonna and Child Jesus came to life, and Jesus melted into his body.
-There was one of all the divine images in his room that showed Christ, and he would light incense before it every morning and evening.
-There was also a picture of Jesus Christ saving Saint Peter from drowning in water.
+One of the divine images in Ramakrishna Paramahamsa’s room showed Jesus Christ.
+He would light incense before it every morning and evening.

 Ramakrishna’s spiritual sadhanas culminated in June 1872, on the night of Falaharini Amavasya, when he worshiped his consort, Sarada Devi, as a manifestation of the great Divine Mother.